 Join Tanaz Bhathena, Hamilton Youth Poets and Josh Taylor if you’re interested in becoming a writer.
 We’ll learn about creating and telling stories using different methods like slam poetry and rap!
-You can join a live chat and talk about writing with a very accomplished Canadian author – ask her any questions you have about crafting a story.
-Join our friends at the Art Gallery of Burlington to learn more about self publishing your own book, and create and submit your own rap song or poetry for the chance to win a Telling Tales swag bag!
+Join our friends at the Art Gallery of Burlington to learn more about self publishing your own book.

 Join Tanaz Bhathena for a reading from her latest novel, Hunted by the Sky, followed by an interview and live chat with fans on Facebook.

 Hunted by the Sky explores identity, class struggles, and high-stakes romance in a gripping adventure set in a world inspired by medieval India.

 Tanaz is the author of The Beauty of the Moment, as well as the critically acclaimed A Girl Like That, which received two starred reviews and was named a Best Book of the Year by Seventeen, The Globe and Mail, and The Times of India, among others.
 Tanaz has received the Nautilus Gold Award for Young Adult Fiction and has also been nominated for the Ontario Library Association’s White Pine Award.